techlahoma/board_meetings/2015/11_november.md

 ### Thunder Plains

 #### Administrative items
-* Delete empty/dead repos (default action is to delete, vote for which to keep)
+* Delete empty/dead repos (default action is rob to delete, vote for which to keep)
   - https://github.com/techlahoma/space-program - all dead
   - https://github.com/techlahoma/techlahoma-calendar - all dead
   - https://github.com/techlahoma/board-membership - all dead